GummiFactory/gummifactory.github.io/_pages/readyToWorkAndScience.md

 ---
-title: Ready to Work and Science
 layout: splash
 permalink: /readyToWorkAndScience/

 header:
-  overlay_image: gummiarm_side_w_hands.jpg
+  image: gummiarm_side_w_hands.jpg
-  overlay_filter: "0.4"
-  caption:

 feature_row1:
   - image_path: gummiarm_ready_to_work.jpg
     alt: "placeholder image 2"
-#    title: Placeholder Image Right Aligned
-    excerpt: 'GummiArm allows researchers in the Embodied Intelligence, Cognitive Robotics or Developmental Robotics communities to implement models that could not be implemented in standard robotic arms. <br /> <br />GummiArm can outsource computation to the physical body, making the realisation of many tasks easier than when using classical control and computation models.<br /> <br /> Running experiments on a system where intelligence emerges from the interaction between the body and the environment is possible with GummiArm.'
+    excerpt: 'The GummiArm allows researchers in the Embodied Intelligence, Cognitive Robotics or Developmental Robotics communities to implement models that could not be implemented in standard robotic arms. <br /> <br />A soft body like the GummiArm can outsource computation to the physical body, making the realisation of many tasks easier than when using classical control and computation models (Hauser, 2016).<br /> <br />  One of the motivations for developing the GummiArm was to run experiments on a system where intelligence emerges from the interaction between the body and the environment. <br /> <br /> Another motivation was to put these concepts to work on real robotics applications where varying the passive compliance can have real benefits.
+For example for absorbing impacts by being soft when moving fast, and stiffening up when precision is required. <br /> <br /> We hope you can join the GummiArm community!'
-#    url: "#test-link"
-#    btn_label: "Read More"
-#    btn_class: "btn--inverse"
 ---

 {% include feature_row id="feature_row1" type="right" %}